 In Conclusion

-I’m of the opinion that you can’t serve meatloaf without mashed potatoes for a side dish.
+I’m of the opinion that you can’t serve traditional meatloaf without mashed potatoes for a side dish.
 And this Old Fashioned Green Bean recipe is also a good choice.

 I hope you give this traditional old fashioned meatloaf with panko a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.